panrafal/chequer-php/Readme.md

 ### Typecasts

 Typecasts are special objects which you can read data from and convert values into.
-They act like a regular subkeys, and can be accessed using dot notation (`.@typecast.subkey`) or plain notation (`@typecast`).
+They act like a regular subkeys, and can be accessed using dot notation (`@typecast.subkey` or '.subkey@typecast').

-There are two ways to use a typecast:
+There are three ways to use a typecast:
 - With `@typecast`, you can use the object itself.
 For example, `@time` will simply return current time as a \Chequer\Time object.

-  This works by returning the value for user-provided typecasts. <br/>
+  For user-provided typecasts, this works by returning the value . <br/>
   For built-in one's, the typecast_*() function will be called without any arguments.
 - With `@typecast()`. you can convert current value into another object, hence the word 'typecast'.
-  For example, `@time()` will try to convert current value into \Chequer\Time object.
+  For example, `@time()` will try to convert current value into `\Chequer\Time` object.

-  This works by calling the value for user-provided typecasts, so they should be callable, but don't have to.<br/>
+  For user-provided typecasts, this works by calling the value.
+If it's not callable, exception will be thrown.<br/>
   For built-in one's, the typecast_*() function will be called with the current value as a first argument.
+- With `@typecast(arg1, arg2,...)` you can call the typecast function with whatever arguments you need.
+  For example, `@time("-1 week")` will give you `\Chequer\Time` object for a date week ago.

 Typecasts can be really powerfull:
 ```php